 SRT grantee, TrustAfrica have enhanced independent coverage of the Habré trial through their International Criminal Justice (ICJ) Fund who worked closely with a consortium of civil society organizations and Senegalese law graduates.
 The ICJ Fund trained a group of law graduates from the Cheikh Anta Diop University (UCAD) in Dakar, to monitor, document and provide daily reports on the proceedings in both French and English across various platforms.
 The work of these students provides an invaluable resource to ensure there is an independent platform of informed actors who can provide accurate and timely analysis of the proceedings, and share this information in Africa and beyond.

 TrustAfrica works with African and international partners to develop the capacity and networks of groups working on the documentation of atrocity crime.
 A key technical resource in this work is the Global Justice and Research Project, led by Liberian journalist Hassan Bility.
 More information available here.

-On September 7th, 2015, former Chadian President, Hissène Habré, returns to court to face trial on charges of crimes against humanity, war crimes and torture.
-The alleged crimes were committed during his time in power from 1982 to 1990.
-An estimated 40,000 people are reported to have died or disappeared under his regime.
+On July 20th, 2015, the trial of former Chadian President Hissène Habré began before the Extraordinary African Chambers in Dakar, Senegal.
+Habré is accused of crimes against humanity, war crimes, and torture.
+The alleged crimes were committed during Habré’s regime from 1982 to 1990, when an estimated 40,000 people are reported to have died or disappeared.